Weak convergence rates for temporal numerical approximations of stochastic wave equations with multiplicative noise: Weak convergence rates for temporal numerical approximations of semilinear stochastic wave equations

 \subsection{Upper bounds for the strong approximation errors}

-The statement and the proof of the next result, Proposition~\ref{prop:strong_Galerkin_conv} below, is a minor modification of the statement and the proof of~Jacobe de Naurois et al.~\cite[Lemma 3.3]{JacobedeNauroisJentzenWelti:2015}. \begin{proposition} Assume Setting~\ref{setting:Part2} and let $h\in [0,T]$, $I,J\subseteq \H$.
+The statement and the proof of the next result, Proposition~\ref{prop:strong_Galerkin_conv} below, are minor modifications of the statement and the proof of~Jacobe de Naurois et al.~\cite[Lemma 3.3]{JacobedeNauroisJentzenWelti:2015}. \begin{proposition} Assume Setting~\ref{setting:Part2} and let $h\in [0,T]$, $I,J\subseteq \H$.
 Then it holds that